 In order to invoke the plague-centric, optimistic audience response, the play has to lead the audience to identify as closely as possible with the plague-ridden Thebans, represented most closely by the chorus.
 The Athenians would certainly have felt a close connection to Oedipus’ Theban Elders, played by citizen youths who moved in social circles similar to those of many audience members.
 Sheila Murnaghan notes that Sophocles’ choruses all act as observers for the in-play community while also drawing attention to their real-life identities.

 The Oedipus Project’s chorus was as recognizable to the New York audience as the citizen choruses were to the Athenian audience.
-At the time of the reading, Jumaane Williams had recently finished his first year as New York City’s Public Advocate, an elected position that serves as a city ombudsman.
-Having previously worked with Theater of War Productions Williams was actually the driving force behind The Oedipus Project, according to Doerries.
+At the time of the reading, Jumaane Williams had recently finished his first year as New York City’s Public Advocate, an elected city ombudsman.
+Having previously worked with Theater of War Productions, Williams was actually the driving force behind The Oedipus Project, according to Doerries.
 He suggested that Theater of War organize a dramatic reading to ease the traumatic level of isolation that New Yorkers were experiencing while sheltering in place.

 As an Ohioan watching the production from Chicago, I felt no particular connection to Williams.
 Consequently, I found his chorus irrelevant to the action of the play.
 I do not mean to cast any aspersion on his performance; Williams’ compassionate chorus was a steadying influence that the rest of the cast desperately needed.
 However, had the role been cut entirely, the narrative still would have been perfectly intact.